sammyfares/portfolio/README.md

 https://reliable-truffle-1a8785.netlify.app

-my portfolio is quite simple there aint much in it i so we have an about me section when you press it it opens a pop menua and when you hover ove contact me you get an alert message were you can see can contact me and for the last thing i have my map function
+my portfolio is quite simple there ain't much in it so we have an about me section when you press it it opens a pop-menu and when you hover over contact me you get an alert message where you can see can contact me and for the last thing, I have my map function.

 https://trello.com/b/McAmfacn/portfolio